shivanikharva/shivanikharva.github.io/skills.md

 - Data Analysis in Spreadsheets (DataCamp certificate)

 **R**
-- PSTAT 10 (Principles of Data Science)
+- PSTAT 10 (Principles of Data Science) at UCSB
 - PSTAT 126 (Regression Analysis) at UCSB

 **Tableau**